Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_services/engineering-software.md

   into reality.

 - **Timely delivery and scalability:** We understand the importance of meeting deadlines and delivering projects on time.
-Each of our agents follow a set of proprietary practices, enabling us to adapt to changing requirements and ensure the scalability of your software.
+Each of our Mercenaries follow a set of proprietary practices, enabling us to adapt to changing requirements and ensure the scalability of your software.

 ### How It Works